The Peel Club

 About the Club

-The Club was named after its original Patron, Sir Robert Peel, the British statesman and former Prime Minster, Chancellor of the Exchequer, and Home Secretary.
-He founded the Metropolitan Police Service and was a progenitor of the Conservative Party in 1834 which was created to bridge the divide between Tories and Whigs through Moderate, centre-right political philosophy.
+The Club was named after its Patron, Sir Robert Peel, the British statesman and former Prime Minster, Chancellor of the Exchequer, Home Secretary, founder of the Metropolitan Police Service, and progenitor of the Conservative Party in 1834.

-With the modern-day troubled by new social issues, conservative gentlemen possessing traditional values seek to surround themselves with like-minded allies in a convivial setting of classical conventions.
+With modern-day issues sharply rising, conservative gentlemen possessing traditional values seek to surround themselves with like-minded allies in a convivial setting of classical conventions.
 The Peel Club, now reborn after 170 years, provides that space as a forum to discuss, debate, and dine together at grand banquets in the original club's format.

-Membership is usually by invitation and remains limited to 168 places, but we do welcome new expertise and operate a waitlist for prospective members.
+Membership is usually by invitation and remains limited to a small size, but we do welcome new expertise and operate a waitlist for prospective members.